 update from the reader whose boss stole her company iPad by Alison Green on August 16, 2013 Remember the letter-writer in May who thought her boss had stolen her company iPad?
 She used a tracking app that showed it was at her boss’s house, but her boss denied knowing anything about it.
 Other things had been going missing, as well.
 She posted her first update later that day in the comments: Last night I had made up my mind that unless this actually got posted with advice I hadn’t thought of that I was going to call HR while my manager took her lunch today.
 I checked here as soon as she left and whoa comments.
 Some of them definitely influenced how the conversation went.
 Since people were asking, we have a little satellite office and HR and IT are in the main office which isn’t even in the same state.
 Also, I knew this was the manager’s house because she had us over for dinner in February.
 Not that I memorized it, but when it popped up I certainly recognized the street and town.
 I called HR and explained how I found it missing and used the tracking app to find it.
 I said I didn’t know what to do next because I could tell it was at boss’s house (I told the rep about being there for dinner) but how I’d gone to her and tried to make it seem like an accident and the boss blew me off.
 I hadn’t been planning to bring up the other missing stuff because like most of you agreed, it’s speculation.
 But I ended up telling the rep anyway because the conversation just went that way–she specifically asked if we’d had anything disappear before, so I wasn’t going to say no. She told me to call the police and file a report, so I called, and an officer got here a little after boss got back from lunch.
 That was precious.
 I’m supposed to get a copy of the report and send it to HR.
 But the rep told me that they won’t make me replace the device since it was stolen right from the office where I’m supposed to be using it, yay!!!
 I’ll send an update if anything happens, but I’m just glad I’m not being charged for the iPad.
 Now that the policeman left, I finally get to take my own lunch where I’m downing sweet tea like it’s going out of style.
 And here’s her more recent update, from just this week: Honestly, I’m not sure how to say it’s going.
 A couple of weeks after this incident, the manager in question was just gone.
 I wasn’t about to come right out and ask what happened.
 For all I know, she quit.
 But I’ve been having a really hard time ever since she left.
 In the moment, all I could think about was whether I’d be in trouble for losing the iPad, and especially whether I’d have to pay for it, because I couldn’t.
 So I was in fight mode and wanted her gone for putting me in that position, and now that she is, I’ve been feeling really guilty.
 I wish I hadn’t brought up the other missing things from the office–the HR rep came out and asked me, so it’s not like I volunteered the info, but what if it was just a coincidence and she wouldn’t be gone but for that?
 I used to really like going into work, and I liked this manager pretty well.
 Now I just feel sad every time I come into the office.
 I feel like I want out, but there’s nothing wrong with my job, just the way I feel about it.
 I kind of wish I’d just reported the device missing, given them the screenshot of the location, and let them figure out whose address that was.
 I might feel less gross about the whole thing then. :/ Anyway, thanks for posting the original question; there was some great moral support in the comments.
 Letter-writer, this is absolutely not your fault.
 She put you in the position of needing to report her, and she put herself in this situation too.
 She stole something from you that you could have been stuck paying the cost of — that’s a big deal.
 You did the right thing, and the consequences to her were the natural ones.
 You were a messenger here, not the cause of anything.
-You may also like:a coworker stole my spicy food, got sick, and is blaming meremember the manager who wouldn't let her best employee attend her own graduation?my boss will not physically acknowledge me in social settings { 73 comments }
+You may also like:a coworker stole my spicy food, got sick, and is blaming meis my girlfriend's CEO hitting on her?remember the manager who wouldn't let her best employee attend her own graduation? { 73 comments }

 dejavu2* August 16, 2013 at 2:06 pm OP you should *not* feel guilty!
 I get where you’re coming from, because I can be the same way, but you need to accept that your manager was not your friend or someone worthy of your loyalty.
 She not only stole from you, but stole from you in a way that endangered your position within the company and could have cost you hundreds of dollars!
 You very correctly and effectively protected yourself and your employer from someone who was acting recklessly and dishonestly.